-Here’s a selection of easy vegan recipes for every meal of the day to make in your college dorm kitchen, needing only inexpensive ingredients and basic kitchen supplies.
+Here’s a selection of easy vegan recipes to make in your college dorm kitchen, with options for every meal of the day.
+These tasty dishes use only inexpensive ingredients and need the most basic of kitchen supplies.

 However, fear not!
 With a little inspiration, basic equipment, and common ingredients, it’s not only possible to be vegan in school, but enjoyable!
 For every meal of the day, here are some simple, versatile, and tasty recipes you can make right on your communal stovetop or in the microwave.

 Requirements for vegan college dorm cooking:

 - Utilize only a stovetop, microwave, and refrigerator

 - Can be easily meal-prepped, because finding time to cook every night can be hard, especially if you have a big exam or major paper coming up

 - Skillet – perfect for any stovetop recipes

 - A fairly large pot for boiling pasta and making soups

 - Colander or strainer for pasta and washing veggies

 - Cutting board